oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

 .. method:: AsyncCursor.setinputsizes(*args, **keywordArgs)

-    A synchronous method that can be used before a call to :meth:`~AsyncCursor.execute()`, :meth:`~AsyncCursor.executemany()`,
+    A synchronous method that can be used before a call to :meth:`AsyncCursor.execute()` and :meth:`AsyncCursor.executemany()` to
-    :meth:`~AsyncCursor.callfunc()` or :meth:`~AsyncCursor.callproc()` to
     predefine memory areas for the operation's parameters.
-Each parameter should be a type object corresponding to the input that will be used or it should be an integer specifying the maximum length of a string parameter.
+Each parameter should be a type object corresponding to the data that will be used for a :ref:`bind variable placeholder <bind>` in the SQL or PL/SQL statement.
+    Alternatively, it can be an integer specifying the maximum length of a string bind variable value.

-    Use keyword parameters when binding by name and positional parameters when binding by position.
-The singleton None can be used as a parameter when using positional parameters to indicate that no space should be reserved for that position.
+    Use keyword parameters when :ref:`binding by name <bindbyname>`.
+Use positional parameters when :ref:`binding by position <bindbyposition>`.
+The parameter value can be None to indicate that python-oracledb should determine the required space from the data value provided.

+    The parameters or keyword names correspond to the bind variable placeholders used in the SQL or PL/SQL statement.
+Note this means that for use with :meth:`AsyncCursor.executemany()` it does not correspond to the number of bind value mappings or sequences being passed.

     .. note::

+        :meth:`AsyncCursor.setinputsizes()` should not be used for bind variables passed to :meth:`AsyncCursor.callfunc()` or
+        :meth:`AsyncCursor.callproc()`.
+Instead, use `AsyncCursor.var()`.

+        If :meth:`AsyncCursor.setinputsizes()` is used with
-        If you plan to use :meth:`~AsyncCursor.callfunc()` then be aware that the first parameter in the list refers to the return value of the function.
+        :meth:`AsyncCursor.callfunc()`, the first parameter in the list refers to the return value of the PL/SQL function.

 .. method:: AsyncCursor.setoutputsize(size, [column])

     This method does nothing and is retained solely for compatibility with the DB API.
-The module automatically allocates as much space as needed to fetch LONG and LONG RAW columns (or CLOB as string and BLOB as bytes).
+Python-oracledb automatically allocates as much space as needed to fetch LONG and LONG RAW columns, and also to fetch CLOB as string and BLOB as bytes.

 .. method:: AsyncCursor.var(typ, [size, arraysize, inconverter, outconverter, \
         typename, encoding_errors, bypass_decode, convert_nulls])

-    A synchronous method that creates a variable with the specified characteristics.
-This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in or for use in input and output type handlers defined on cursors or connections.
+    A synchronous method that creates a :ref:`variable object <varobj>` with the specified characteristics.
+This method can be used for binding to PL/SQL IN and OUT parameters where the length or type cannot be determined automatically from the Python variable being bound.
+It can also be used in :ref:`input <inputtypehandlers>` and :ref:`output <outputtypehandlers>`
+    type handlers.

     The ``typ`` parameter specifies the type of data that should be stored in the variable.
 This should be one of the :ref:`database type constants